seduerr91/seduerr91.github.io/pages/castle-systems-design.md

       - write through: to both cache and db -> slower but safe
       - write around: only to db: increases fetch time
       - write back: to cache and async db -> faster write but data risk
-- `` - CDN: cache using distributed servers to deliver static context globally & dynamic context that's popular
+- `Amazon Dropoff` - CDN: cache using distributed servers to deliver static context globally & dynamic context that's popular
   - can be used to cache API responses
   - eviction policy: also set a TTL (time to live)